 New vaccines are developed each year to protect against the expected strains.
 Vaccine production takes at least six months.

 The Seasonal Flu Vaccine

 At the time that vaccine production begins, experts are not yet certain which flu strains will be most common months later.
 This is why the effectiveness of flu shots varies each flu season.
-This past year, the seasonal vaccine was about 50% effective against specific flu virus strains and cut the need for doctor’s visits or hospitalization almost in half.
+In past years, the seasonal vaccine has ranged in overall effectiveness from 29-48% and cut the need for doctor’s visits or hospitalization almost in half.

 Some people who get the flu shot can still get sick because, although the flu shot will prevent many current flu strains, those strains can change quickly over time.
 Their new look can be different enough that our body can’t immediately fight it off.
 Sometimes, scientists don’t notice one particular strain when they are designing the vaccine and so it isn’t included in the flu shot.

 The benefits of getting a flu shot every year include preventing sickness, protecting our friends and family through herd immunity, and reducing the severity of sickness if you get the flu.
 Recent research has suggested that the flu vaccine may even protect against Alzheimer’s disease.
 For example, a study published in 2022 of almost 2 million adults ages 65 and older, found that the one million who had at least one flu shot during the next 4 years were 40% less likely to develop Alzheimer’s disease during that same four-year period, compared to similar patients who had not had any flu shots during that time.
 The authors suggested that this may be due to decreased brain inflammation as a result of improved immunity against the flu.

 To read more about the flu shot, see Should I Get the Flu Shot?

 Worried about getting the flu?
 Here are recommendations from the CDC on how to stay healthy during flu season:

 - Avoid close contact.
 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.